proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2022/03/wzYbXtmMTpU_House Finance - Division II (03_14_22).md

 Upload Date: 2022-03-15
 Video ID: wzYbXtmMTpU

-**Summary of NH House of Representatives Meeting: House Finance - Division II (March 14, 2022)**
+**Comprehensive Summary of NH House of Representatives Finance Division II Meeting (March 14, 2022)**

-The NH House of Representatives meeting on March 14, 2022, covered a wide range of topics, including disaster recovery funding, PFAS contamination, legislative bills, and municipal support mechanisms.
-Below is a cohesive summary of the key discussions and outcomes from the session:
+The New Hampshire House of Representatives Finance Division II meeting on March 14, 2022, addressed a range of critical issues, including disaster recovery funding, PFAS contamination, and legislative bills aimed at supporting municipalities and public safety.
+The discussions highlighted the challenges faced by small towns, the importance of state and federal collaboration, and the need for timely and effective solutions to pressing environmental and infrastructure problems.

----

-### **Disaster Recovery and Municipal Support**
+### **Disaster Recovery and Municipal Funding**
-1. **Challenges in Disaster Recovery**:
-   - Representatives highlighted the difficulties small towns face in recovering from natural disasters, particularly the lack of financial resources to rebuild infrastructure.
-Smaller rural towns often struggle to secure insurance and FEMA reimbursements, which can take months or years to process.
+1. **FEMA Reimbursement and Municipal Projects**: Representatives emphasized the need to ensure that municipal projects do not interfere with FEMA reimbursement.
+They discussed enabling legislation to allow towns, especially smaller rural ones, to participate in recovery programs without financial strain.
+The lack of insurance options for infrastructure repairs after disasters was noted, with one example being a town that lost years of savings due to a single night of destruction.

-   - **SB 409** and **SB 402** were discussed as potential solutions.
-SB 409 allows municipalities to take out zero-interest loans from the state treasury after a disaster declaration, with plans to amend the bill to enable loans even before a federal disaster declaration.
-SB 402 proposes a 12.5% state and 12.5% municipal cost-sharing for FEMA-matched funds, though uncertainty about its financial impact has delayed progress.
+2. **State and Municipal Collaboration**: Potential state funding mechanisms, such as using a "rainy day fund" or ARPA funds, were debated.
+Concerns were raised about the feasibility of loans and the need for municipalities to repay them.
+Legislative bills like SB 409 and SB 402 were discussed, with SB 402 proposing a 12.5% state and 12.5% municipal cost-sharing for FEMA-matched projects, though financial uncertainties delayed progress.

+3. **Historical Disasters and Mitigation**: Past disasters, such as the 2007 Mother’s Day floods, were referenced to illustrate the state’s efforts to support affected municipalities.
+Mitigation projects were highlighted as essential to prevent future damage, with FEMA funding both disaster recovery and non-disaster mitigation efforts.

-   - **HB 1665**, introduced by Representative Judy Aaron, proposes a municipal road and bridge disaster relief fund to provide immediate gap funding for temporary repairs after disasters.
-However, concerns were raised about potential conflicts with FEMA reimbursements, as FEMA may deduct state-provided funds.
+4. **Municipal Road and Bridge Disaster Relief Fund (HB 1665)**: Representative Judy Aaron introduced HB 1665 to create a fund for gap funding for municipalities dealing with road and bridge damage from natural disasters.
+The bill aims to allow immediate repairs without waiting for federal disaster declarations or FEMA reimbursements.
+However, concerns were raised about potential conflicts with FEMA funding, as state-funded relief might be seen as a duplication of benefits, reducing federal aid.

-2. **Mitigation Efforts**:
-   - The importance of mitigation projects to prevent future disaster damage was emphasized.
-FEMA provides funding for both disaster recovery and non-disaster mitigation efforts, and representatives stressed the need for proactive measures to reduce long-term costs.

----

-### **PFAS Contamination and Environmental Standards**
+### **Legislative Bills and Public Safety**
+1. **House Bill 1462 (Motorcycle Learner Permits)**: The bill proposes allowing individuals to obtain a second motorcycle learner permit if they fail to complete the process within the initial 45-day window.
+The DMV would need to update its systems and forms, with an estimated one-time cost of $28,000.
+The bill received support and was approved.

+2. **House Bill 1547 (PFAS Contaminant Levels)**: This bill addresses soil remediation standards for PFAS, harmful chemicals found in water, soil, and air.
+The amended version allows the Commissioner of the Department of Environmental Services (DES) to initiate rules for soil remediation standards by November 1, 2023, based on a USGS study.
+The bill also amends the Groundwater Protection Act to ensure safe alternative water for impacted wells and aligns hazardous waste generator certification with federal law.
+The bill was unanimously approved.

-1. **PFAS Contamination**:
+### **PFAS Contamination**
-   - The session addressed the challenges of setting soil standards for PFAS compounds, which are regulated at very low concentrations due to their risk in drinking water.
-The original version of a bill proposed soil standards equivalent to drinking water standards, but this was deemed unachievable and costly.
-The bill was amended to avoid this issue.
+1. **Setting Soil Standards**: Representatives and state officials discussed the complexities of setting soil standards for PFAS.
+The original bill proposed soil standards equivalent to drinking water standards, which were deemed unachievable and costly.
+The amended bill sets more realistic soil standards, with a revised fiscal impact showing decreased costs.

-   - The Department of Environmental Services (DES) is conducting a three-part study with the USGS to determine background PFAS levels in soil and assess their impact on groundwater.
-The complexity of PFAS behavior in soil requires extensive scientific study, and DES emphasized the need for science-based standards.
+2. **Impact on Agriculture and Research**: The discussion highlighted the need for more research to determine safe PFAS levels for growing crops, particularly on farms.
+Ongoing USGS studies aim to understand background PFAS levels in soil and their impact on groundwater.

-   - Funding from ARPA and federal infrastructure laws is being used to address PFAS contamination in drinking water and wastewater systems, particularly in southern New Hampshire, where contamination is more prevalent.
+3. **Federal Funding**: Federal sources like ARPA and the bipartisan infrastructure law were emphasized as crucial for addressing PFAS contamination in water systems across the state, especially in southern New Hampshire where contamination is more prevalent.

-2. **HB 1547 (PFAS Contaminant Levels)**:
-   - The bill, as amended, allows DES to initiate soil remediation standards by November 2023, based on the USGS study.
-It also amends the Groundwater Protection Act to include soil contamination and requires responsible parties to provide safe alternative water to impacted wells.
-   - DES confirmed there are no fiscal impacts on state revenues or expenditures, and the bill was praised as a collaborative effort involving activists, legislators, and DES.
-It was unanimously approved by the Environment and Agriculture Committee.

----

-### **Legislative Bills and Fiscal Matters**
+### **Future Meetings and Education Bills**
-1. **HB 1462 FN (Motorcycle Learner Permits)**:
-   - The bill proposes allowing individuals to obtain a second motorcycle learner permit if their initial 45-day permit expires due to circumstances like bad weather.
-Currently, only one lifetime permit is allowed.
-   - A one-time cost of $28,000 is anticipated for updating DMV systems and forms.
-Concerns about the fiscal impact were raised, with suggestions to reduce the appropriation or adjust fees to cover costs.
-The committee considered the bill a reasonable accommodation and approved it with potential amendments.

-2. **Education Bills**:
-   - The session concluded with a mention of upcoming discussions on three education bills, with the possibility of amendments being considered.

----
+The committee planned to reconvene to review three education bills and consider potential amendments.
+They also discussed the possibility of allocating funds for certain initiatives, similar to previous allocations for police standards.

-### **Key Takeaways**
+### **Conclusion**
-- **Disaster Recovery**: The meeting emphasized the need for state support to help municipalities recover from disasters, particularly smaller rural towns.
-Bills like SB 409 and HB 1665 aim to provide immediate funding and streamline the recovery process, though concerns about FEMA reimbursements remain.
-- **PFAS Contamination**: The state is working on science-based soil standards for PFAS, with funding from ARPA and federal infrastructure laws being used to address contamination in water systems.
-HB 1547 establishes remediation standards and aligns hazardous waste regulations with federal law.
-- **Legislative Bills**: HB 1462 FN provides flexibility for motorcycle learners, while upcoming discussions on education bills indicate a focus on fiscal and policy matters in the education sector.

-Overall, the meeting highlighted the importance of collaboration, science-based solutions, and proactive measures to address disaster recovery, environmental concerns, and legislative challenges.
+The meeting underscored the financial challenges faced by municipalities in recovering from disasters and addressing environmental contamination.
+Representatives explored legislative solutions, emphasized the importance of state and federal collaboration, and highlighted the need for timely and effective funding mechanisms to support public safety and infrastructure resilience.